• Skip to primary navigation

 8 oz mascarpone cheese, 1 13 oz. can evaporated milk

-• Mix in the whole milk, followed by the salt, creole seasoning, mustard powder, and nutmeg.
-Stir in half of the shredded cheese mixture.
+• Mix in the milk, followed by the salt, creole seasoning, mustard powder, and nutmeg.

 • Taste mixture to see if seasonings are to your preference and adjust if necessary.
 Stir in beaten egg.